Purpose

 Evaluation and Selection

 The Ford Scholar Award Selection Committee will conduct its evaluation of the applicants on the basis of academic achievement, faculty recommendations, and demonstrated writing ability.
 The award is made on merit without regard to race, color, religion, sex, national origin, age, disability, marital status, or political affiliation.
-The applicants will be notified of the Committee's selection in writing not later than June 30.
+The applicants will be notified of the Committee's selection in writing no later than June 30.
 The recipient must claim the award within twelve months of receipt.

 Award

 The Gerald R. Ford Library will present the award when the recipient arrives at the Library to conduct research.
 The recipient determines use of the award money, including, but not limited to, travel, paper and audiovisual reproductions, administrative costs, and other research and writing expenses.
-Alternative research arrangements may be made with the award winner in the event of COVID-19 travel restrictions.

 Requirements of the Scholar/End-of-Award Reporting Responsibilities